bdarcus/csln/README.md

 - substitution

 Plus, I've added `localization` support as such a configuration option group, with the idea it can be more easily-expanded there, than by burdening the template language with those details.

+In that sense, this design is closer to [BibLaTeX][BLTX], which has a very long list of flat options that handle much of the configuration.
+Like that project, here were standardize on [EDTF dates][EDTF].

 ## Principles